 I cannot over-emphasize how important it is for the clinician to document, document, document.
 The existence of an ongoing real doctor-patient relationship must be documented every time a prescription is written for any controlled substance.
 The clinician sending a bill to you or your insurance is not good enough.

 Be ready to give your clinician a blood pressure and heart rate at your telemedicine appointment.
-This may take some searching because the automatic cuffs that have been available at most pharmacies have been removed to prevent transmission of the virus.
+This may take some searching because the automatic cuffs that have been available at most pharmacies have been removed to prevent transmission.
 The upper arm automatic BP cuffs are adequate, but the wrist cuffs are too highly variable.

 Finally, most clinicians are not aware of the DEA rule change.
 Sometimes, even when they know of the change, they are still uncomfortable with the change and may refuse to write a prescription without a face-to-face meeting.
 This is entirely appropriate and within their rights as prescribers.